 Strategic decision making within the University is dependent on the provision of reliable, accurate data, and the production of pertinent data analyses and reports that give insights into critical issues where action is required.
 2017 was experienced as a year where data insights were channelled into existing initiatives in support of student success.
 Data insights through student success analysis clearly pointed to the need for learner analytics that will enable the tracking and monitoring of student persistence from the start of the year on a weekly basis.
-According to international studies, the first eight weeks are the most critical to monitor student is at risk and to intervene timeously.
+According to international studies, the first eight weeks are the most critical to monitor student academic engagement.
+Leading international universities working in this area are able to identify when a student is at risk and to intervene timeously.
 In collaboration with the Centre for Academic Technologies, a business case was formulated to invest in a leading learner analytics tool, Blackboard Predict, and a dataset was provided of years of student success analysis.
 In the future, the Division will play a role in aggregating data gathered by Predict to an institutional level to monitor the influence of various factors, such as class attendance, performance in assignments and other markers of engagement on student success and persistence.

-A number of analyses of postgraduate completion rates contributed to a renewed strategic focus on time-tocompletion of postgraduate students.
+A number of analyses of postgraduate completion rates contributed to a renewed strategic focus on time-to-completion of postgraduate students.
 This was a concern in view of the increase in PG enrolments in line with key strategic objectives to increase the overall PG share.
 Postgraduate student performance will now be tracked and monitored in relation to certain achievement milestones to ensure shorter time to completion.
 A member of staff serves on the task team of the PG electronic monitoring system, and in 2018 the data gathered in Predict will be reported at an institutional level.